 Browse the web safely

 Avoid visiting sites that offer potentially illicit content.
 Many of these sites install malware on the fly or offer downloads that contain malware.
-Use a modern browser like Microsoft Edge, which can help block malicious websites and prevents malicious code from running on your computer.
+Use a modern browser like Microsoft Edge, which can help block malicious websites and prevent malicious code from running on your computer.

 Stay away from pirated material